Valentin327/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Create a script that prints hello user, where user is the current Linux user.
 ----Task 4.Global variables
 Create a script that lists environment variables.
+----Task 5.Local variables
+Create a script that lists all local variables and environment variables, and functions.